Farms and creameries put a novice turophile into a New York state of rind

 Coperthwaite begins the same way as Peggy, but receives a wash in a blend of cultures to give it more meat and aroma.
 The chicken broth flavor is laced with notes of onion and a mouth-watering umami.
 Lastly, we sample cuts of Wendell, a semi-hard tomme.
 Aged in Churchtown’s cave, this is a cheese that really does well with a little time, further developing its nutty and caramel notes.

 That evening, Laura and I, and the team at Churchtown, are joined by Arding, Talbott, and members of their crew with bounty of food prepared by Talbott from producers around the Valley for a dinner with friends and colleagues under the Round Dome.
-In addition to the offerings from Talbott & Arding and cheeses from Churchtown, there is produce from MX Morningstar and Plain Meadow farms, and plenty of beer from Suarez Family Brewery.
+In addition to the offerings from Talbott & Arding and cheeses from Churchtown, there is produce from MX Morningstar and Plane Meadow Farm, and plenty of beer from Suarez Family Brewery.

 We feast on a cheese course prepared by Daschbach of Peggy, Wendell, and Coperthwaite with Talbott & Arding sour cherry jam and seeded spelt crackers; Northwind Farms pork shoulder bathed in Churchtown milk with cardoons, lemon, and garlic; MX Morningstar Farm turnips with greens and spigarello with cayenne; and a delightful apple blackberry galette with Churchtown cream.
 Under the eaves we raise a toast; to friends, to better times ahead, and most importantly, to really, really exceptional cheese.